PoisotLab/ms_metaweb_transfer/README.md

 the left and right subspaces) were independent, which is a reasonable assumption as every trait/dimension added to the t-SVD has an *additive* effect to the one before it.
 Note that the @Upham2019InfMam tree itself has some uncertainty associated to inner nodes of the phylogeny.
-In this case study, we have decided to not propagate this uncertainty, as it would complexify the process.
+In this case study we have decided to not propagate this uncertainty as it would complexify the process.
 The Brownian motion algorithm returns the *average* value of the trait, and its upper and lower bounds.
 Because we do not estimate other parameters of the traits' distributions, we considered that every species trait is represented as